rofl0r/SDLBook/README.md

 installing heavy-weight GUI toolkits such as QT4,5,GTK+3,4 etc just for a simple eBook reader.
 Nor in installing python3 just to run someone's meson build recipe.

+As I dislike the interruptive page jumping of `mupdf-x11`, I've added mupdf support too so it can take advantage of the smooth page border scrolling mechanism of SDLBook.
+Therefore it now also supports all the formats supported by mupdf, namely `pdf`, `epub`, `fb2`, `xps`, `openxps`, `cbz`, `cbr`.

 ## How?